The Best Pocket Knife Brands of 2022

 1. Buck Knives

-Known for: One of the leading brands for field knives, its original “buck knife” design has been so widely copied that the name is synonymous with folding hunting knives.
+About the Brand: One of the leading brands for field knives, its original “buck knife” design has been so widely copied that the name is now synonymous with folding hunting knives.

 Buck Knives were first made in Kansas in 1902 by young blacksmith Hoyt Buck, who discovered a unique method for improving edge retention.
 The brand developed through subsequent generations, and today, Buck Knives is still a family firm based in Post Falls, Idaho.